Go to Main Body - Battle of Hastings in 1066

 The forming of the UK, the United Kingdom click here for a brief timeline.

 In 927 came the Kingdom of England (or Engla lande) under Æthelstan, established by the unification of Anglo-Saxon tribes across modern day England.
-Much preparatory work had been done by his grandfather, Alfred the Great, who had fought off Viking invasions, and encouraged the use of Anglo-Saxon (Old English) in place of Latin in primary education.
+Much preparatory work had been done by his grandfather, Alfred the Great, King of the Anglo-Saxons (886-899) who had fought off Viking invasions and encouraged the use of Anglo-Saxon (Old English) in place of Latin in primary education.

-William the Conqueror (1066-1087) Duke of Normandy who invaded England in 1066.
+William the Conqueror (1066-1087) great-nephew of Edward the Confessor's mother and Duke of Normandy, who invaded England in 1066 and claimed the throne.
 Married to Matilda of Flanders who was the daughter of King Robert of France, and who spent most of her time in Normandy, bringing up their children.
 Matilda died before her husband in 1083.
 Their eldest son, Robert, inherited Normandy in 1087.
 Their second son died early, so William's third son inherited the throne of England as William II (1087-1100).

 William II had no children, so upon his death his youngest brother Henry I (1100-1135) became king.
 Henry I had only one legitimate son, but he died young, so Henry named his daughter Matilda his heir in Normandy.
 Upon Henry's death in 1135, Henry's sister's son Stephen (1135-1154), was the son of the Count of Blois in France, but he had grown up in his uncle King Henry's court in England.
 He was now ready to take the English throne.